nhibui23/airbnb-saas-product-analytics/README.md

 ## Limitations
 Snapshot data only · No booking/revenue data · 1–5 rating scale limits sensitivity · Findings are correlational, not causal · NYC-specific

+## SQL Analysis

+Queries written and tested in PostgreSQL 18.
+To run locally:
+- Install PostgreSQL
+- Create a database: `CREATE DATABASE airbnb_nyc;`
+- Run `sql/01_schema.sql` to create the table and load data
+- Run `sql/02_analysis.sql` to execute the analytical queries

 ---

 **Nhi Bui** - Villanova University